ideak/intel-gpu-tools/CONTRIBUTING.md

-Patches to igt-gpu-tools are very much welcome, we really want this to be the universal set of low-level tools and testcases for the Intel kernel gfx driver on Linux and similar platforms.
+Patches to igt-gpu-tools are very much welcome, we really want this to be the universal set of low-level tools and testcases for kernel graphics drivers on Linux and similar platforms.
 So please bring on porting patches, bugfixes, improvements for documentation and new tools and testcases.